ktoso/rx-wiki/Backpressure.md

   <dd>drops emissions from the source Observable unless there is a pending <tt>request</tt> from a downstream Subscriber, in which case it will emit enough items to fulfill the request</dd>
 </dl>

-If you do not apply either of these operators to an Observable that does not support backpressure, _and_ if either you as the Subscriber or some operator between you and the Observable attempts to apply backpressure, you will encounter a `MissingBackpressureException` which you will be notified of via your `onError()` callback.
+If you do not apply either of these operators to an Observable that does not support backpressure, _and_ if either you as the Subscriber or some operator between you and the Observable attempts to apply reactive pull backpressure, you will encounter a `MissingBackpressureException` which you will be notified of via your `onError()` callback.

 ## How to request backpressure from a subscriber